How to use Ukraine's gas pipelines when Russia deal ends – DW – 07/16/2024

 How to use Ukraine's gas pipelines when Russia deal endsJuly 16, 2024

 Ukraine has thousands of kilometers of underground pipelines that bring Russian natural gas into Europe.
-Before Moscow launched its full-scale invasion of Ukraine, nearly 150 billion cubic meters (b/cm) of natural gas per year flowed through the Soviet-built pipelines annually.
+Before Moscow launched its full-scale invasion of Ukraine, nearly 150 billion cubic meters (bcm) of natural gas flowed annually through the Soviet-built pipelines.

-Since the war began, European Union states have cut their reliance on Russian fossil fuels, while Russia has slowed gas deliveries through Ukraine from 40 b/cm, which the two sides agreed to in 2019, to nearly 15 billion last year.
+Since the war began, European Union states have cut their reliance on Russian fossil fuels, while Russia has slowed gas deliveries through Ukraine from 40 bcm, which the two sides agreed to in 2019, to nearly 15 bcm last year.

-At the end of this year, the 5-year agreement with Russian state energy firm Gazprom to continue Ukraine's role as a transit route for gas is due to expire.
+The 5-year agreement with Russian state energy firm Gazprom to continue Ukraine's role as a gas transit route expires at the end of this year.
 The deal is the only remaining trade and political agreement between Moscow and Kyiv.

 Russia open to renew gas transit deal

-Ukraine and the European Union have downplayed the prospect of a new deal, as diplomatic ties have been severed due to the conflict.
+Ukraine and the EU have downplayed the prospect of a new deal, as diplomatic ties have been severed due to the conflict.

 Brussels said EU states that rely most heavily on Russian gas via Ukraine — Austria, Slovakia, Hungary and Italy — can boost imports of liquified natural gas (LNG) or source gas via other pipelines into Europe.
 Moscow, on the other hand, said last week it was open to renewing the agreement.